 Most commonly, the trustee or a creditor requests the 2004 Exam.

-A 2004 Exam is used a variety of ways.
-The scope of a 2004 Exam is quite broad, and for that reason is sometimes referred to as a “fishing expedition.”
-How the 2004 Exam is used will often depend on the person requesting it.
+A 2004 exam has a variety of uses.
+The scope of a 2004 exam is quite broad, and for that reason is sometimes referred to as a "fishing expedition."
+How the 2004 exam is used will often depend on the person requesting it.

 Most often, a trustee will request the 2004 Exam to investigate: